 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, the maximum loan-to-value of the original advances was 25% hence the credit exposure is low.
+However, with a maximum loan-to-value of the original advances being 25% and with the mortgage portfolio having a weighted average current loan-to-value of 6.7% as at 31 December 2016, the credit exposure is low.